 That’s where Tandem comes in.
 You create a profile and add standard profile information.
 They you say that you want to learn Russian.
 After that you can get matched with Russians that want to learn your native language.

 Tandem can be a bit annoying with getting you to pay for the app.
 An example of this is that after you sign up, you get a notification that you need to wait for 1 week while they check your profile.

 Checking profiles is good, of course.
-It keeps the bad people out.
-But the offer to skip the line if you pay leaves a little bitter taste.
+It weeds the bad people out.
+But the offer to skip the line if you pay leaves a bitter taste.

 So I suggest you wait it out.
 I’ve read that sometimes they still regardless approve your profile after an hour.
 So it maybe won’t take you a week to get approval.